-The survey focused mainly on the year 2020 where some respondents indicated to perceive a difference and a new experience for most of the teaching staff and students.\In addition, the teaching material, tailored for classroom teaching, needed to be rapidly adjusted for online distance teaching.
+The challenges and negative hydrology teaching experience during 2020 could be due to the sudden change from classroom to online teaching.
+Respondents indicated universities provided technical support and training for distance teaching (Figure 5a).
+However, it is likely that due to the sudden change the support focused on technical rather than lesson design in an online environment.
+Generally, when teaching a course it is recommended to follow an integrated course design (Fink, 2013) which was described for hydrology classroom teaching by Wagener et al. (2012) as the pre-COVID-19 developed Modular Curriculum for Hydrologic Advancement (MOCHA) ABCD lesson design concept consisting of planning, delivering, and evaluating to improving for next time.
+As described by Ellis et al. (2009) and Berry (2019), teaching in the online environment needs to consider the online digital context in the lecture design, workload, interactivity, and engage students through personal and professional interaction.
+Despite this framework, some exposure to virtual education and how to optimize the student e-learning experience (Berry, 2019; Ellis et al., 2009; Lehman, 2006), the change to online teaching comewhat improvised and a new experience for most of the teaching staff and students.
+In addition, the teaching material, tailored for classroom teaching, needed to be rapidly adjusted for online distance teaching.
 When teaching a class for the first time, the preparation can range between 3 to 5 hours for a one-hour class, while subsequent years require only 1 to 2 hours (Wagener et al., 2007).
 Similarly, teaching during COVID-19 required extra time for planning, delivering, and wrapping up teaching activities (Figure 6).
 The extra time was comparable with the teaching load when preparing a new course, but it is expected to decrease the longer the COVID-19 situation lasts.

-(Berry, 2019; Ellis et al., 2009; Lehman, 2006), the change to online teaching was somewhat improvised

 A time-independent factor contributing to the negative learning experience could be the loss of human interaction (Marzoli et al., 2021; Eklund et al., 2022; Ljunghammar and Waxell, 2020; Romeo et al., 2021).
 Traditional classroom teaching comprises student-teacher and student-student interaction (discussing e.g., lecture content, social and private life).
 Instead, in distance education such important physical, psychological, and social factors are missing or are limited (Berry, 2019; Lehman, 2006; Raffetti and Di Baldassarre, 2022) affecting the students' metacognition (Romeo et al., 2021; Eklund et al., 2022).
-A lack of social interactions can make students lose self-motivation, social skills, or become unaware of limits and obligations leading ultimately potentially to anxiety and depression demonstrates that for - students it is not sufficient to acquire only theoretical knowledge.
-But it is necessary to grow as a person, apply the newly gained knowledge, and learn from mistakes in a stimulating and social environment (Ferretti et al., 2019; Glagovich and Swierczynski, 2004; Ryoo and
+A lack of social interactions can make students lose self-motivation, social skills, become unaware of limits and obligations leading mately to anxiety and depression (Marzoli et al., 2021; Eklund et al., 2022; Ljunghammar and Waxell, 2020; Romeo et al., 2021).
+This demonstrates that for students it is not sufficient to acquire only theoretical knowledge.
+But it is necessary to grow as a person, apply the newly gained knowledge, and learn from mistakes in a stimulating and social environment (Ferretti et al., 2019; Glagovich and Swierczynski, 2004; Ryoo and Kekelis, 2018).